neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

   makeImgToggle('affinity');
 </script>

 I made one last change to the font, which wasn't necessitated by any of my rules.
-The glyph *YE* is the only one in the entire syllabary which requires a descender.
+The glyph &#x13F0; (*YE* ) is the only one in the entire syllabary which always requires a descender.
 This seemed to be snatching defeat from the jaws of victory, as this would necessitate extra space between lines, only for this relatively rare syllable.
 Signage and many other applications would be easier if every word in Cherokee fit neatly into a rectangle.
 So I made my *YE* exaggerate the stroke to the left, to highlight where strokes intersected, but it had no descender.